yh-luo/psychopy_tobii_infant/README.md

 2. Use customized calibration procedure to attract the participant's attention
    - visual stimulus shriking and a sound playing during calibration
 3. Run five-points calibration

+### demo6_calibration.py

+1. Show the relative position of the subject to the eyetracker
+2. Run five-points calibration with sound

 ## License